sergpapa/Art-match/README.md

 ## **Future Features**

-- Implementing the public API of the [Art Institute of Chicago API](https://api.artic.edu/docs/) and laod a random art piece each time.
+- Implementing the public API of the [Art Institute of Chicago](https://api.artic.edu/docs/) and laod a random art piece each time.
   - This feature was initially intended to be part of the game,but due to long waiting times for the requests to be fulfilled, the feature was left for a future update.
 - Universal Leaderboard.
-At the moment, sicne the game is not connected to a database, the leaderboard functinality is limited to storing scores in the browser memory.
+  - At the moment, sicne the game is not connected to a database, the leaderboard functinality is limited to storing scores in the browser memory.
 Each player can access previous scores if logged in from the same decvce, but players are not able to see other users' scores yet.

 [Back to top](<#contents>)